sepsis-omics/tutorials/docs/modules/velvet/index.md

     - *num_seq*: the number of contigs in the FASTA file.
     - *num_bp*: the number of assembled bases.
 Roughly proportional to genome size.
     - *len_max*: the biggest contig.
     - *len_N50*: N50 is a contig size.
-If contigs were ordered from small to large, half of all the nucleotides will be in contigs this size or bigger.
+If contigs were ordered from small to large, half of all the nucleotides will be in contigs this size or larger.

 <!-- ## What next?